 Previously, expenses related to salaries/benefits and capital/technology expenses for the fire and police departments were budgeted through the Half-Cent Special Tax Fund.
-The current year budget recognizes fleet leases and technology costs but transfers the remaining funds to the General Fund to be utilized for salaries/benefits since the remaining funds fall short of these expenses requiring General Fund infusion for fire/police protection.
+The current year budget, however, recognizes transfers of sales tax collections to the General Fund to be utilized for salaries/benefits, leases, and technology.
+The annual collections fall short of these expenses requiring General Fund infusion for fire/police protection.
+Management also felt that the actual cost of public safety was more transparent if all expenditures were reported in the same fund as opposed to having certain expenses reported separately.